bevolve-ankur/system-design-interview-assignment/README.md

 - The team with their experience and competency levels that you'll need to execute the project.
 - CD-CI pipeline and managing 99.99% uptime
 - Test Plan (Functional, Security, Performance)

+Feel free to make assumptions and write delibrations based on your assumptions and limitations.